-We will receive net proceeds of approximately \$ million from the sale of shares of our common stock offered by us in this offering and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We will receive net proceeds of approximately \$277.2 million from the sale of shares of our common stock offered by us in this offering based upon an assumed public offering price of \$92.00 per share, the last reported sale price of our common stock on the NYSE on December 6, 2024, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds to us from this offering for general corporate purposes, including working capital.
+We intend to use the net proceeds to us from this offering for repayment of borrowings outstanding under the Credit Agreement and, to the extent of any remaining proceeds, for general corporate purposes, including working capital.